khalalw/personal-blog/src/content/posts/lets-talk-about-sets-baby.md

 ### Removing Elements

 To remove an element from a set, we use the `delete` method.
-We pass in the element that we'd like to remove to the method, and a boolean value is returned.
+We pass in the element that we'd like to remove to the method and a boolean value is returned.
 If the element is found in the set, it'll be removed and will return `true`.
 If not, it will return `false`.

 ```javascript
 const set4 = new Set('abcde'); // Set {'a', 'b', 'c', 'd', 'e'}